Masayuki Hoshina's grave

 Entrance to Tsuchi Shrine

-The main deity of Hatotsu Shrine is the first lord of the Aizu domain, Hoshina Masayuki, who expressed his wish during his lifetime to become a branch shrine of Iwagi Shrine, which enshrines the god of Mount Bandai, and serve the gods forever after he died.
-As a result, he "Hatotsu Spirit God" and came to be worshiped as a god himself.
+The main deity enshrined at Tsuchitsu Shrine is Hoshina Masayuki, the first lord of the Aizu domain.
+During his lifetime, he expressed his wish that "after death, I would like to become a subsidiaryIwahashi Shrine, which enshrines the god of Mount Bandai, and serve the gods forever."
+As a result, he was given the divine title of "Hanetsureishin"and came to be worshipped as a god himself.

-As per his will, Tsuchi Shrine is a branch shrine of Iwagi Shrine.
+As per his will, Tsuchi Shrine is a branch shrine of Iwagi Shrine

 About the co-deity and guest deities

-In addition to the main deity, Hoshina Masayuki, Tsuchi Shrine enshrines seven of the Aizu domain's successive feudal lords as co-deities, excluding the second feudal lord, Masatsune, who was buried in Buddhist rites.
+In addition to the main deity, Hoshina Masayuki, Tsuchi Shrine enshrines seven of the Aizu domain's successive feudal lords as co-deities, excluding the second feudal lord, Masatsune, who was buried in Buddhist rites

 Co-shrine deity